“The Delights of Egypt”

 EDFU TEMPLE

-DAY 7 – Sunday: Driving from Esna to Luxor, Luxor Temple, Karnak Temple Complex with Open Air Museum, Jewelry Shop, Luxor Street Bazaar.
+DAY 7 – Sunday, October 20, 2024: Luxor Temple, Karnak Temple Complex with Open Air Museum, Luxor Street Bazaar.

-Hotel: Luxor Hotel night #1.
+Hotel: Steigenberger or similar, Luxor Hotel night #1.
 Meals: BB, L

-We continue our journey north, this time by road.
-Soon we arrive in Luxor.
+We disembark from our Nile Cruise boat this morning in Luxor.
 Luxor has been a tourist attraction from long before the New Testament era.
 The Greeks looked to Egypt as the place of great wisdom and were enthralled by the temple ruins they found there.
 We begin our visits here with the Luxor Temple.
 Both gently beautiful and full of awesome grandness, this temple was the “Bride of Karnak” during the annual Apet festival.
 There is an Avenue of Sphinxes that connects Luxor Temple with Karnak Temple and it is one of the newly opened attractions!
 You may have seen the extravagant ceremony that was broadcast recently when it opened.
 Youtube video.

 After an early lunch, the splendors of Karnak fill the rest of our day.
 Karnak was the center of government during the New Kingdom and each Pharaoh wanted to leave something impressive there.
 The largest temple complex in Egypt, we see multiple temples, obelisks, great gates, and the famous hypostyle hall – unequaled to this day.
 We also see the Sacred Lake, the Festival Hall and Botanical Garden of Tutmosis III (a precursor of Napoleon’s later record of the fauna and flora found in Egypt).